 Teachers are questioned by principals, faculty, and other administrators during the interview process.
 A teaching interview is unique in this sense since other jobs have the interviewer questioned by hiring managers.
-Here are the things that principals and staff will value from you, the educator or teacher:
+Here are the things that principals and staff will value from you, the educator, or the teacher.

 Teaching skills and abilities: It’s important for principals and faculty to hire teachers who have classroom experience.
 Having any previous in-classroom teaching experience is going to help you during the interview.
 For example, having previous student teaching experience.

 Technical abilities: Teachers now engage in technology more than they used to.
-Whether it’s using smart technology to embrace teaching, using data to help educate, or simply being familiar with technology in order to be more organized.
+And whether it’s using smart technology to embrace teaching, using data to help educate, or simply being familiar with technology to be more organized.

 Faculty ability: Teachers need to work together to educate students.
 Faculty members need to hold themselves accountable for working as a universal system.
 As principals interview a potential teacher, they want to learn how the future staff member can bring solidarity to children's education.